ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Transport Property Types {#property-types}

-Each Transport Property has a one ot the basic types described in {{notation}}.
+Each Transport Property has a one of the basic types described in {{notation}}.

 Most Selection Properties (see {{selection-props}}) are of the Enumeration type, and use the Preference Enumeration, which takes one of five possible values